Block file uploads to Google Drive

 You can allow certain users to upload to Google Drive, while blocking all others, by adding a second policy and modifying the order of rule operations in Gateway.

 Create a new policy and include the first two values from the previous policy.
 Add a third condition and input the value of user identity that should be allowed to upload.
-This example uses the name of a group from an integrated identity provider.
+Select

 Allow for the action and save the rule.